It's Rush Limbaugh, the EIB network of the Limbaugh Institute for Advanced Conservative Studies.

 So when you people say that, you're slapping me in the face saying my marriage doesn't really count because I don't believe in God.

-Well, they many many of the defenders of traditional marriage do believe it has religious roots to the Bible and the word of God.
+Well, many of the defenders of traditional marriage do believe it has religious roots to the Bible and the Word of God.

-And that and that these civilizations that you described simply adopted that and incorporated that in their then political uh laws and and other rulings that had effect on marriage in terms of benefits for kids, tax deductions, that kind of thing, is what you're talking about.
+And that these civilizations that you described simply adopted that and incorporated that in their then political laws and other rulings that had effect on marriage in terms of benefits for kids, tax deductions, that kind of thing, what you're talking about.

 Alexander the Great had wives.